fooooter/drain/README.md

 [✔]	Config (now JSON)<br>
 [✔]     Compression (GZIP and Brotli for now)<br>
 [✔]     Decompression (GZIP and Brotli for now)<br>
-[✖]		TLS
+[✖]		TLS<br>
+[✔]	Redirections<br>

-### This project aims to be similar to PHP/React.js, mainly in terms of dynamically generated web pages.
+## This project aims to be similar to PHP/React.js, mainly in terms of dynamically generated web pages.

 Dynamic pages are generated inside a dynamic library, so that it's easy to create them without modifying the core and recompiling the server only to change one thing on a page.
-As of right now, such a page is partially hardcoded into the library, but I'm planning to make it loaded from a file as a template and processed using Handlebars to make it further isolated from the executable itself.

-### Build
+## Build

 - To build the server, run `cargo build` in the root of a source.
 - To build the library containing the dynamic pages, run `cargo build` in dynamic_pages directory (don't forget to specify the binary in config.json)

-### Configuration
+## Configuration

 Server can be configured using config.json file.
 Currently available fields are: